The Lungitude Foundation aims to improve survival rates and outcomes for lung transplant recipients & their carers.

 To maximise the range of choices and opportunities to enrich the quality of their lives of people who need or receive a lung transplant, and/or other organ transplants, and their carers with the aim of reducing patient morbidity and mortality.

 The Lungitude Foundation is inspired by The Margaret Pratt Heart Lung Transplant Research Foundation, a registered Australian charity that was established in 1999 by co-founders Margaret and Tony Pratt.
 Their vision was to encourage, develop and maintain Australia’s world class expertise in the field of organ transplantation by supporting research that addresses the problems faced by children and adults after lung transplantation.

 Margaret was diagnosed in 1993 with primary pulmonary hypertension, a rare condition affecting the blood vessels of the lungs, and was the first person in Australia to undergo 3 double lung transplants.
 Sadly Margaret lost her battle with chronic lung rejection and passed away on 13th September 2009.
 Margaret was an inspiration to those who had the privilege of knowing her and working with her.

-The Margaret Pratt Foundation raised over $1.3 million for The Alfred Lung Transplant Research Team and lay the cornerstone of the vital life-saving work that continues today.
+The Margaret Pratt Foundation raised around $1.4 million for The Alfred Lung Transplant Research Team and lay the cornerstone of the vital life-saving work that continues today.
 An achievement accomplished by a team of dedicated and passionate volunteers who donated their time and skills over a period of 16 years.